 Accounts receivable consists primarily of amounts owed by customers for educational, production, and uplink services provided.
 Management periodically reviews the status of all accounts receivable balances for collectability.
 Each receivable balance is assessed based on management's knowledge of the customer, the relationship with the customer, and the age of the receivable balance.
 As a result of these reviews, customer balances deemed to be uncollectible are charged to the allowance for doubtful accounts.
-LETA's management and the Component Unit's management has determined that the accounts receivable balance to be collectible and an allowance for doubtful accounts is considered unnecessary.
+The Component Unit has determined the \$19,500 of a customer balance and is uncollectible and reported as an allowance for doubtful accounts as of June 30, 2024.